mhdrizwan95-netizen/NAUTILUS_BINANCE_STARTER_PACK/ops/README_DECK.md

      ```
    Successful calls broadcast on the WebSocket and appear in the UI log (last 20 transfers).

+The capital panel now surfaces Funding / Spot / Futures balances when the engine posts metrics.
+- Engine poll cadence is controlled via `WALLET_REFRESH_PERIOD_SEC` (default 30s).
+- Ensure the trading engine runs with `DECK_URL` (and optional `DECK_TOKEN`) so live balances stream into Deck.

 ## Optional Allocator Service (off by default)

 We ship an allocator daemon that tilts strategy `risk_share` by rolling PnL.
 Enable it on demand with Compose profiles: